 Questing For Peace

 The quest design in GreedFall is phenomenal.
-While some variation of simple fetch and fight quests are present.
-Most of them are multifaceted and detailed in terms of story and gameplay approach.
+While some variations of simple fetch and fight quests are present.
+Most of them are multifaceted and detailed in terms of story and gameplay approaches.
 Side quests feel like main quests in GreedFall and each one does a great job at pulling the player in.

-The talents you have chosen begin to come in to play when your questing.
+The talents you have chosen begin to come into play when you’re questing.
 You can brute force approach many things, but that’s rarely the best-case scenario and honestly…you would be kind of missing the point.
 A lot of quests focus on interaction and dialog with people.
 Some you can talk down or make an offer.
 Failing that, some cloak without the dagger can come into play.

 This was unacceptable, I’m the legate of the congregation, I won’t let this innocent man fight for his life.
 I felt a real sense of urgency as I made my way to the pit and when I arrived I was too late, but I had the option of jumping in to fight alongside him.
 What an awesome character moment!
 I then found that one of the foes was a much higher level than me.
 Maybe I could have powered through it, but I realized I wasn’t meant for this quest yet and it pulled me out.
 Sorry dude, try to stay alive while I gain some levels!